 It is easy to book online.
 If you wish to call, please advise which practice you would like to visit and your preferred GP.

-We will try to book you with your regular GP where possible for continuity of care.
-If your usual GP is not available, please see one of our other GPs at Crace, Denman or Lyneham.
+You will be booked with your regular GP where possible.
+If your usual GP is not available, you are welcome to see another GPs at Crace, Denman or Lyneham.
 They will have full access to your computer record.
-Your usual GP will be able to view that consultation record at your next visit with them.
+Your usual GP will be able to view that consultation at your next visit.

 If you think your appointment will require longer than fifteen minutes, please book a long appointment.

 If you wish to book a skin check or a mental health care plan, please advise reception so they can make the appropriate length appointment.

-If you wish to cancel your appointment, please give us as much notice as possible.
-Missed appointments or cancellations within three hours of appointment will attract a fee equivalent to the cost of the appointment.
+If you wish to cancel your appointment, please give as much notice as possible.
+Missed appointments without notice will attract a $40 fee.

-You can secure an 'on the day' appointment by booking online after midnight or by calling from 7:45am.
-If we are fully booked, we will still try to see you if your need is urgent.
+You can secure an 'on the day' appointment by booking online after midnight or by calling from 8 am.
+If fully booked, we will try to find an appointment for you if your need is urgent.

 Payment is required at the time of consultation.
-Your GP is not a bulk billing clinic.
+The GPs do not bulk bill.

 Saturday morning (Crace practice only) standard consultation appointments are $135 with a rebate of $41.20.
 Appointments over 20 minutes are $205 with a Medicare rebate of $79.70.

-If a procedure or any other type of appointment is made, fees will be advised beforehand.
+If a procedure or any other appointment is made, fees will be advised beforehand.

-All Workers Compensation/Third Party cases are required to pay at the time of consultation.
+All Workers' Compensation/Third Party cases are required to pay at the consultation time.

 There is easy and plentiful parking right outside the practice, including disabled parking.